-On our first run we were just experimenting and getting used to working with the Plaster of Paris.
+On our first run we were just experimenting.
+We were getting used to working with the Plaster of Paris.
 We made a frame without any hand/foot prints in it.

 First you need to find a clean patch of sand and smooth it over.
 Remove any rocks or shells that might be sticking out of the surface.
 The first attempt was using dry sand.
-That worked okay for shells, etc but when you’re attempting hand/footprints wet sand worked much better to hold the shape (see below).
+That worked okay for shells, etc. However when you’re attempting hand/footprints wet sand worked much better to hold the shape.

 Set your frame in the sand and lay shells and other decorations upside down.
 (Make sure that the “pretty” sides that you want on display are face DOWN in the sand.
 You will be pouring Plaster of Paris over the top.)